lzapffe/ds_labs/lab-02.md

 ![](lab-02_files/figure-gfm/answer%20from%20code-1.png)<!-- -->

-Why can you put continent inside of aesthetics for ggplot, without getting smooth properties for each continent, while when I try with this, code, I get a line for each continent?
+After looking at the code used to make the assignment, I have the following question: Why can the assignment code put continent inside of aesthetics for ggplot, without getting smooth properties for each continent, while when I try with this, code, I get a line for each continent?

-Apparently, it is because of the color = black part of geom_smooth().
+After some testing: Apparently, you don’t get one smooth line per continent if you add color = black to geom_smooth().
 I don’t fully understand why that is the case.
-Wouldn’t color just make the line following the data set black?
-See the two code blocks with color = black and not in geom_smooth().
+Wouldn’t color just make all the lines black?
+The next two code blocks show the difference between having color = “black” or not in geom_smooth().

+With color = “black”:

 ``` r
 library(viridis)